Running a Food Business

 - The guide to starting a food business is a food standards agency booklet and is available through the Food Standards Agency

-- Information on food safety training available via CIEH
+- Information on food safety training is available via CIEH including a specific CIEH outdoor catering guide.

 Commercial waste management and drains